GreatCowBASIC/Help/output/md/weak_pullups.md

 </div>

-`Weak pullups` provide a method within many microcontrollers such as the Atmel AVR and Microchip PIC microcontrollers to support internal/selectable pull-ups for convenience and reduced parts count.
+`Weak pullups` provide a method within many microcontrollers, such as the Atmel AVR and Microchip PIC families, to support internal/selectable pull-ups for convenience and reduced parts count.

-If you require `Weak pullups` these internal pullups can provide a simple solution.
-For example, you can use them to ground input pins with a switch closure - with the pullup enabled, the pin is held in a high state until the input line pulls it to ground.
-Be aware of possible EMI interference and also make sure to use a debounce routine.
+If you require weak pullups, these internal pullups can provide a simple solution.
+For example, you can use them to ground input pins with a switch closure — with the pullup enabled, the pin is held in a high state until the input line pulls it to ground.
+Be aware of possible EMI interference, and be sure to use a debounce routine.

-If you need your weak pullups to exactly control current (rare for most microcontroller applications), then you should consider 10k resistors (5V/10K = 500uA) Why?
-If you review in the microcontroller data sheet, there is no resistance given for the weak pullups.
-That is because they are not weak pull-resistors they are weak pullups consisting of what appear to be high-resistance channel pFETs.
-Their channel resistance will vary with temperature and between parts; not easy to characterize.
+If you need your weak pullups to precisely control current (rare for most microcontroller applications), consider 10K resistors instead (5V/10K = 500uA).
+Why?
+Because the microcontroller datasheet gives no resistance value for the weak pullups — they are not weak pull-resistors, but weak pullups consisting of what appear to be high-resistance channel pFETs.
+Their channel resistance varies with temperature and between parts, and is not easy to characterise precisely.

-The data sheet gives a current range for the internals as 50-400uA (at 5V).
+The datasheet gives a current range for the internal pullups of 50-400uA (at 5V).

-PORTs can have an individually controlled weak internal pullup.
-When set, each bit of the appropriate Microchip PIC register enables the corresponding pin pullup.
-There is a master bit within a specific register bit that enables pullups on all pins which also have their corresponding weak pull bit set.
-Also when set, there is a weak pull register bit to disable all weak pullups.
+Ports can have an individually controlled weak internal pullup.
+When set, each bit of the appropriate Microchip PIC register enables the corresponding pin’s pullup.
+There is a master bit within a specific register that enables pullups on all pins that also have their corresponding weak-pull bit set.
+Also, when set, there is a weak-pull register bit that disables all weak pullups.

 The weak pullup is automatically turned off when the port pin is configured as an output.
-The pullups are disabled on a Power-on Reset.
+The pullups are disabled on a power-on reset.

 Each specific microcontroller has different registers/bits for this functionality.

-You should review the datasheet for the method for a specific microcontroller.
+You should review the datasheet for the method used on a specific microcontroller.

 The following code demonstrates how to set the weak pullups available on